RahmanKhorramfar91/DASETH/README.md

 ## Dataset Extension
 The dataset is currently curated for the New England region.
-However, the group is working to extend the dataset to a much wider range of states across the Midwest and Mid-Atlantic regions, enabling policy-relevant analyses by stakeholders across broad swathes of the country.
-Please reach out to the contributors for any suggestions, possible collaborations, and ideas for extension of the dataset.
+The group is interested in creating similar datasets for other regions.
+Please reach out for any suggestions, possible collaborations, and ideas for the extension of the dataset.

 ## Important Note
-This is the first release of this dataset.
-Although the dataset is validated by the contributors, it may contain inconsistencies, typos, and errors.
-If that is the case, please let the contributors know.
+Please let the contributors know of any inconsistencies, typos, and errors.